Alliegaytor/discord-term/README.md

     * discord
     * purple-glory

     Want more?
 Make your own!
-Checkout how those themes were made under the **themes** directory (Psst.
-It's easy!).
+Checkout how those themes were made under the **themes** directory.
+It's all simple JSON!

     Don't forget to create a merge request submitting your awesome theme so everyone can use it!